Process at ports, airports and railway stations

 What to expect at the Schengen borders

-Larger French airports, Paris’s Gare du Nord and the Eurotunnel terminal near Calais have kiosks where travellers who have biometric passports can enter some of the data required by the EES.
+Larger French airports, Paris’s Gare du Nord and the Eurotunnel terminal near Calais installed kiosks where travellers who have biometric passports can enter some of the data required by the EES.

 This can include answering short questions about their travel plans – and having a photo and right-hand fingerprint scan taken.
 There is an English-language option.

-The traveller still, however, has to pass a border official’s desk for a final check that they are the person shown on the passport.
-In addition, Britons, Americans and many other nationalities can avoid the step of having to pass before a border official’s desk on subsequent entries and exits by using the Parafe passport e-gates where these exist.
+The traveller may still, however, have to pass a border official’s desk for a final check that they are the person shown on the passport.
+Britons, Americans and many other nationalities can avoid the step of having to pass before a border official’s desk by using the Parafe passport e-gates where these exist and this is permitted.

 France made full use of the chance to ‘phase in’ the start and launched a scaled down EES on October 12.